resess/Slicer4D/README.md

   - Clone this repository
   - Open Slicer4D as a new project in IntelliJ IDE
   - Implement the APILayer interface directly, or inherit the abstract class HelperWrapper and implement the remaining methods

-[//]: # (TODO: TO BE UPDATED AFTER IMPLEMENTING THE ADD SLICER WORKFLOW)
-- Add your implementation in extensions in [plugin.xml](src/main/resources/META-INF/plugin.xml)
+  - Add your implementation to the 'ca.ubc.ece.resess.wrappers' package, and add its location to the 'ListOfWrapperPaths' class
   - Select 'Run Plugin' run configuration, run by pressing the green run button in the toolbar
-  - An IDE instance will open in a new window with your custom slicer present in the 'Available Slicers' list
+  - An IDE instance will open in a new window with your custom slicer present in the 'Select Slicer' list or Configuration menu
+    - You can test your wrapper by manually adding it in the settings (+ button and specify name/location (e.g. ca.ubc.ece.resess.wrappers.Slicer4JWrapper))